InventedSarawak/Next-Express-Setup/readme.md

-# MERN Template 🚀
+# Next.js-Express Template 🚀

-A modern MERN (MongoDB, Express, React, Node.js) monorepo template with full TypeScript support, TailwindCSS for styling, and scalable folder structures for both frontend and backend projects.
+A modern Next.js-Express monorepo template with full TypeScript support, TailwindCSS for styling, and scalable folder structures for both frontend and backend projects.
 Built for performance, developer experience, and production-readiness.

 ## 📌 Features